unremarkablegarden/scala2mts/README.md

 Works with Scala files defined in just intonation (ratios) or in cents.
 Works with non-2/1 octave tunings and non-octave-repeating tunings.

+I made this because I just couldn't find a tool that does it online any more, and because the SysEx dumps from Scala are the wrong formats to be able to specify a program memory slot (Yes, I tried them all).

 # 𝕌𝕤𝕒𝕘𝕖

 > python scala2mts.py -h